2vb/Contraband/README.md

 ## Installation

-    1. Download this plugin from [link] and add it to your servers plugins folder!
+    1. Download this plugin from [link] and add it to your server's plugins folder!
     2. Restart your server!

 ## Configuration